The NCTE Executive Committee reaffirmed this guideline in November 2012.

 - give the complainant an opportunity to suggest alternative actions to be taken on the work (9 and 10).

-Teachers and administrators should recognize that the responsibility for selecting works for class study lies with classroom teachers and that the responsibility for reevaluating any work begins with the review committee.
+Teachers and administrators should recognize that the responsibility for selecting texts for class study lies with classroom teachers and students, and that the responsibility for reevaluating any text begins with the review committee.
 Both teachers and administrators should refrain from discussing the objection with the complainant, the press, or community groups.
 Once the complaint has been filed, the authority for handling the situation must ultimately rest with the administration and school board.

 The Committee on the Right to Read of the National Council of Teachers of English: